mxhulab/pySymStat/README.md

-# **pySymStat Overview**
+# pySymStat Overview

 pySymStat is a Python software package designed to average orientations, including both spatial rotations and projection directions, while accounting for molecular symmetry.

 # Publications

-This program package implements algorithm proposed in the paper [The Moments of Orientation Estimations Considering Molecular Symmetry in Cryo-EM](https://arxiv.org/abs/2301.05426).
+This program package implements algorithm proposed in the paper [Averaging Orientations with Molecular Symmetry in Cryo-EM](https://arxiv.org/abs/2301.05426).

 # Installation

-CryoSieve is an open-source software, developed using Python.
+pySymStat is an open-source software, developed using Python.
 Please access our source code on [GitHub](https://github.com/mxhulab/pySymStat).

 ## Installing pySymStat